One dimensional commutative groups definable in algebraically closed valued fields and in the pseudo-local fields: Preliminaries

 To see the two displayed equations we may replace $K$ by its algebraic closure, then because this is first order expressible we may reduce to the case in which $K$ is the algebraic closure of $\mathbb{Q}_p$ or $\mathbb{C}((t))$ or $\mathbb{F}_p((t))$.
 In this case the Weierstrass equation has coefficients in a finite extension of the fields mentioned and $a$ and $b$ also, so we may assume $K$ is such a finite extension.
 In particular it is a complete discrete valuation field.

-In this case the discussion in section IV.1 of \cite{silverman-1} shows that for $z_1,z_2\in M$ we have $f(f^{-1}(z_1)+f^{-1}(z_2))=z_1+z_2+z_1z_2F(z_1,z_2)$ for $F(T,S)$ a power series in $O$.
-Similarly one has $f(-f^{-1}(z))=-z+z^2g(z)$ where $g(S)$ is a power series with coefficients in $O$.
-See also Remark IV.2.1 and Example IV.3.1.3 of \cite{silverman-1}. \end{proof} If $K$ is any valued field, and we have a given Weierstrass equation with coefficients in $O$, then inside $E_0^{-}$ and for $a\in\Gamma$ with $a>0$ we have the sets $E_a$ given by the pairs $(x,y)$ such that $v(\frac{x}{y})\geq a$ together with the point at infinity, and $E_a^{-}$ the set of pairs $(x,y)$ such that $v(\frac{x}{y})>a$ together with the point at infinity. \begin{lema} With the above notation $E_a$ and $E_a^-$ are subgroups of $E(K)$ and the map $E_a\to B_a/B_a^-$ given by $(x,y)\mapsto -\frac{x}{y}$ and which sends the point at infinity to $0$, is a group map.
-When $K$ is henselian it is surjective. \end{lema} \begin{proof} This follows easily from Lemma \ref{filtration-elliptic}. \end{proof} \begin{defi} If $K$ is a valued field of and $E$ is an elliptic curve then a Weierstrass equation of $E$ will be called minimal if the valuation of the discriminant is minimal among all possible Weierstrass equations for $E$. \end{defi} Such an equation need not exist.
+In this case the discussion in \cite[Section IV.1]{silverman-1} shows that for $z_1,z_2\in \Mval$ we have $f(f^{-1}(z_1)+f^{-1}(z_2))=z_1+z_2+z_1z_2F(z_1,z_2)$ for $F(T,S)$ a power series with coefficients in $\Oval$.
+Similarly one has $f(-f^{-1}(z))=-z+z^2g(z)$ where $g(S)$ is a power series with coefficients in $\Oval$.
+See also \cite[Remark IV.2.1]{silverman-1} and \cite[Example IV.3.1.3]{silverman-1}. \end{proof} If $K$ is any valued field, and we have a given Weierstrass equation with coefficients in $\Oval$, then inside $E_0^{-}$ and for $a\in\Gamma$ with $a>0$ we have the sets $E_a$ given by the pairs $(x,y)$ such that $v(\frac{x}{y})\geq a$ together with the point at infinity, and $E_a^{-}$ the set of pairs $(x,y)$ such that $v(\frac{x}{y})>a$ together with the point at infinity. \begin{lema} With the above notation $E_a$ and $E_a^-$ are subgroups of $E(K)$ and the map $E_a\to B_a/B_a^-$ given by $(x,y)\mapsto -\frac{x}{y}$ and which sends the point at infinity to $0$, is a group map.
+When $K$ is henselian it is surjective. \end{lema} \begin{proof} This follows easily from Lemma \ref{filtration-elliptic}. \end{proof} \begin{defi} If $K$ is a valued field and $E$ is an elliptic curve then a Weierstrass equation of $E$ will be called minimal if the valuation of the discriminant is minimal among all possible Weierstrass equations for $E$. \end{defi} Such an equation need not exist.

 Assume that $K$ is a valued field elementary equivalent as a valued field to a discrete valuation field.
 In this case given an elliptic curve $E$ over $K$, a minimal Weierstrass equation exists because this is first order expressible and true in a discretely valued field.